QuorumDMS/ftp-srv/README.md

 A [bunyan logger](https://github.com/trentm/node-bunyan) instance.
 Created by default.

 #### `socketTimeout`
-Sets the timeout (in ms) after that an idle connection is closed by the server (default behaviour: no timeout)
+Sets the timeout (in ms) after that an idle connection is closed by the server
 __Default:__ `0`

 ## CLI